 How to Launch a Company Text Message Alert System

-Have you ever considered a text messaging program, or a program for company emergency alerts, for your workplace?
+Have you ever considered a text alert messaging program, or a program for company emergency alerts, for your workplace or organization?
 Hundreds of employees can benefit from instant memos, company news, last-minute text alerts, and even weather warnings by receiving informative text notifications.
 All you need is to sign up your staff, and see the big difference it will make in your organizational culture when everyone is on board and well-informed thanks to text alerts.

 Why Does It Work?